petecs/CherwellSummer2020/TECHNICAL_DISCUSSION.md

 After creating the models and the interface, I needed to actually add a service to the program in order to create the endpoint.
 The main documentation on Microsoft's website about endpoints shows an example using a database.
 I thought using a database for this challenge would be overkill and make things much harder than they needed to be.

 I knew that I just wanted to create a single TriangleBoard object that would manage everything required of the program.
-After doing a lot of reading on the MS site I finally found the link to the documentation on dependency injection which showed me how to setup a Singleton service that would allow my TriangleBoard model to substitutes for a database context.
+After doing a lot of reading on the MS site I finally found the link to the documentation on dependency injection which showed me how to setup a Singleton service that would allow my TriangleBoard model to substitute for a database context.

 I added one line of code to Startup.cs to allow me to create a Controller class with a single TriangleBoard object as a field.